 Welcome back to the Brazil Sports newsletter.
 This week, we’re looking at Brazil’s first national team call-up after the Copa América, as well as going over Dani Alves’ triumphant debut for São Paulo.
 There’s also a look at surfing, as Brazil is setting itself up to be the big global force in the sport.
 Thanks for reading!
-To receive this newsletter in your inbox every Monday morning, click here and sign up.

 How the Brazilian Storm came to be

 Horns sounded across Pipeline Beach in Hawaii, signaling the end of the 2014 Pipe Masters surfing competition.
 A crowd gathered around 20-year-old Gabriel Medina, who had just become the first Brazilian to win a world title in surfing.
 Five years later, Brazil has conquered two more such honors: one for Adriano de Souza and another for Medina, who won his second world title last year.

 This recent wave of triumphs comes as no surprise.
 Brazilian surfers have been making their way up the rankings for years, and a number of young athletes have brought the country into the surfing spotlight.
 As Brazilians conquer a series of titles, the international community has been referring to them as the “Brazilian Storm.”
 Of the 38 male surfers competing on the 2019 World Tour—surfing’s most elite competition—11 were Brazilian.
 In fact, Brazil was the most represented country at this year’s event, with 24-year-old Filipe Toledo finishing as the runner-up.

 As Brazilian surfers become increasingly successful, the sport has become extremely popular.
 Six million Brazilians practice board sports—including surfing, kitesurfing and windsurfing, among others—and another 24 million are surfing fans, who enjoy the sport, but don’t practice it.